goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

   </html>

 You need to create an ``AddForm`` like this.
-Open the ``src/tc/main/views.py`` file and update with the ``AddComment`` form given below::
+Open the ``src/tc/collector/views.py`` file and update with the ``AddComment`` form given below::

-  from tc.main.interfaces import IComment from tc.main.comment import Comment
+  from tc.collector.interfaces import IComment from tc.collector.comment import Comment

   class AddComment(form.AddForm):